What are Checklists?

 If it’s on, you will be able to edit the writing on the search bar placeholder and no matching results message.

 4. Define a specific title and, (5) a subtitle for your checklist.

 Next, we’ll decide on which guides will go inside the checklist.

 - Add guides into the checklist by clicking on their name.
 Check the preview and see when guides are added.

 Since this is a checklist, there must be a condition for guides to be considered completed and got checked.
-By default, if a guide is seen by a user, it means the guide reached its goal and can win the thick.
+By default, if a guide is completed by a user, it means the guide reached its goal and can win the thick.

-- In the opening window, you can switch to the Goal Reached to set a new goal to condition the guide.
+- In the opening window, you can switch to Goal Reached to set a new goal to condition the guide.

-As you might have noticed, conditioning is exactly the same as in creating segments.
+As you might have noticed, conditioning is the same as in creating segments.
 If not, to learn about Segmentation Properties and Rules, click here.